VIN-y/klipper-toolchanger-easy/usermods/README.md

    - Configuration sections and their parameters explained

-   - Commands and their parameters explained Optionally.
+   - Commands and their parameters explained

+Optionally.

-5. Example configuration file..
+5. Example configuration file.